knutnergaard/smufolib/docs/user_guide.rst

-To avoid conflicts between standard and custom arguments, you can modify the short flag definitions for each argument in the :ref:`[cli.shortFlags]` section of `smufolib.cfg`.
+To avoid conflicts between standard and custom arguments, you can modify the short flag definitions for each argument in the :ref:`cli.shortFlags` section of `smufolib.cfg`.

 Creating Help Formatters
 ------------------------

-The CLI framework also supports custom help formatting by combining the different help fromatters available in the :mod:`argparse` module:
+The CLI framework also supports custom help formatting by combining the different help formatters available in the :mod:`argparse` module:

 - :class:`~argparse.RawDescriptionHelpFormatter`
 - :class:`~argparse.RawTextHelpFormatter`